brantr/brantr.github.io/_posts/blog/2017-03-29-wfirst-and-lsst-administrativa.md

 ## LSST Administrativa

 Apparently not all emails on our LSST email list were carried over.
+Followed up with Lucianne about Matt Jarvis.

-The LSST Corporation site now contains a list of approved international partners:
+The LSST Corporation
+site now contains a list of approved international partners:

 [LSST International PI List (Password Protected)](https://www.lsstcorporation.org/node/145)